asurati/x24/README.md

 - A non-standard macro, `#define __x86_64__ 1`, was required as one of the predefined macros that x24 defines.
 Without it, the preprocessor attempts to include `gnu/stubs-32.h` and fails, as the header isn't present on my machine.
-At the moment, this is the only non-standard macro that was required.
 Of course, if the preprocessor is not subjected to scanning the libc headers, it doesn't need to define such macros.
 Nevertheless, these headers provide a good test-case for testing the preprocessor.

+- Another non-standard macro, `#define __STRICT_ANSI__ 1`, was also defined to avoid bringing in non-standard constructs from the glibc headers.

-- It relies on the Earley recognizer to generate the item-sets.
-For the items that get added into the item-set because of another reduce-item, it maintains a back-edge towards the reduce-item.
+- The parser relies on the Earley recognizer to generate the item-sets.
+For the items that get added into the item-set because of a reduce-item, it maintains a back-edge towards the reduce-item.
 Once the item-sets are generated, it backtracks over them, using the back-edges, to build the parse-tree.